swelldisco/yodawg/README.md

 - Added unit testing for the repository and service layers.
 - Added unit testing for the controller layer.
 - Added integration testing.
-- - Discovered testing is really fickle and tempermental
+  - Discovered testing is really fickle and tempermental

+Spring Boot, Maven, MySQL.
+Tests with JUnit and Mockito.